nhunt88/ekm-age-check/README.md

 var ageCheckDisplayedExpiryDays = 28;

-Changing the number will change the number of days between checks, I would advise not setting this below 1, i.e DO NOT set it to 0 or a negative value.

-loalStorage values use the site username, so this can be run on multiple sites.
+Uses cookies to for the check, with the site username appended to keep it usable across multiple sites.

 #Installation
   1. Drag and drop agecheck-js.css and agecheck-js.css into the file manager